 Insomnia occurs when a person can’t fall asleep or stay asleep even when they have the chance to do so.
 It is the most common sleep disorder, and many prescription sleep aids are designed to treat insomnia.

 Indicated Usage: Z drugs are approved by the FDA for short-term therapy for insomnia.
-Some Z drugs can help with both getting to sleep and sleeping through the night, but one only works to fall asleep.
+Some Z drugs can help with both getting to sleep and sleeping through the night, but others are only recommended by the American Academy of Sleep Medicine (AASM) for help falling asleep.

 Side Effects and Precautions